Algolbarth/Plateform/README.md

-# Plateform
+# 🏃‍➡️ Plateform

-A plateform game (mario like) inspired by the first New super mario bros level (on nintendo DS).
+A plateform game (mario like) inspired by the first New Super Mario Bros. on Nintendo DS and an original level.